Disclosures

 During the period from inception (December 29, 2006) through December 30, 2009, only the directors, officers and employees of the Fund or its investment adviser and sub-adviser (and the investment adviser itself and affiliated companies) were eligible to purchase Fund shares.
 Since inception, the Fund’s investment strategies and operations have remained substantially the same.

 11Fund expense ratio is as of most recent prospectus.
 Lipper Category Average is as of most recent quarter end.
 Fund turnover is as of most recent audited financial statement.
 Lipper Category Average is as of most recent quarter end.
-Figures reported are net of reimbursements and may vary in future periods.
+Figures reported are net and may vary in future periods.
 Peer/category data is compiled using Lipper.
-As of March 31, 2013, the Davis International Fund had been categorized by Lipper as International Multi-Cap Growth.
+As of March 31, 2023, the Davis International Fund had been categorized by Lipper as International Multi-Cap Growth.

 12The S&P 500® Index is an unmanaged index of 500 selected common stocks, most of which are listed on the New York Stock Exchange.
 The Index is adjusted for dividends, weighted towards stocks with large market capitalizations and represents approximately two-thirds of the total market value of all domestic common stocks.
 Investments cannot be made directly in an index.